Here’s what you need to know about applying to get your nonprofit or community group pro bono (free) legal services.

-- STEP 2: Determine if you qualify based on our nonprofit eligibility.
+- STEP 2: Determine if your organization is eligible for services based on our eligibility criteria.

 Types of Legal Issues Communities Rise helps with: